Saga car insurance review – Over 50s car insurance

 Replacement car extension

-Having a courtesy car is included as standard with Saga car insurance policies however it only covers you for repairs to your damaged vehicle if you use a Saga-approved repairer.
+Having a courtesy car is included as standard with Saga car insurance policies however it only covers you for repairs to your damaged vehicle if you use a Saga-approved repairer after an accident in the UK.
 If your car is stolen or written off, you will not be covered for a courtesy car.
 This is when purchasing the replacement car extension can come in handy as you will be offered a replacement car in this instance.
+Also included is a £200 cash benefit to help with any costs.

 Increased personal accident